rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 When called with GET, it returns a JSON-formatted object.

 When called with PUT, it causes our system to update the user identified by the URL.
-The details of the user should be specified as URL parameters matching the field names below (under “Object Model”).
+The details of the user should be specified as URL parameters matching the field names below (under "Object Model").

 When called with DELETE, it causes our system to delete the user identified by the URL.
 Use this with caution, as we will also delete all mailboxes and extracted data associated with that user!